pemami4911/awesome-hyperparams/README.md

 ## Contributors

 Please provide citations (e.g., arxiv link, blog post, github repo, etc).
+Any info on the hyperparameter search process taken in the original work (if available) is a bonus.

 Example contribution: